 That Vestal’s death was meant to protect the city, but Sabina now is traumatised for what had been lost and for what she now knows.
 Her own path was carved by the death of another, and her life could be taken just as easily for something as simple as a flame going out.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Sakshi PatilWrite a Review